Jan. 13 - Liturgical Note: The Sacramentality of Baptism

 And as the Church Father here explains, that is what is being conveyed doctrinally within Scripture itself regarding the Sacrament of Baptism (and by extension the concept of sacramentality writ large by way of the "First Sacrament").

 A voice then said “This is my Beloved Son with whom I am well pleased.”
 As the golden mouthed preacher reminds us, this was not said for Christ’s sake or edification as He already knew such things (see His replies to His parents when discovered in the Temple in Luke 2:49) but rather for all present at the scene.
-Everything about the mystery of Christ's Baptism as the Son of God and the Trinitarian cooperation in this mystery is at root for others (namely, fallen Mankind).

 This then is indeed something new that takes John’s movement as a starting basis materially and morally (i.e. by individual call to penance) but goes beyond the Old and confers salvic grace upon the act on behalf of Mankind by the seal of the Trinity (which is why disciples of Christ are later instructed specifically to baptize in the name of all three divine persons, Matthew 28:19).
 In the revelation of this mystery— again, Jesus speaks cryptically in the first-person plural (maybe prosaically inclusive of John and all present, but as it is grammatically a command maybe more fitting to describe mystically as inclusive of the Father and the Spirit?)— without question, we encounter something new.
 Again, there is nothing in the Old Covenant that takes the ceremonial cleansing to this height of significance and weight of meaning.
+Purification and the cleansings in the Old Testament do serve as a typology for the Sacrament but they servered very different purpsoes than what the Sacrament of Baptism would one day confer.

 Chrysostom himself has no doubts about what is being instituted here (and institutionality is itself the right term as it buttresses the need for an institutional, material, and visible Church to administer these necessary sacraments (as demonstrated above) beginning with Baptism): “And observe how the Trinity is revealed.
 The Son is baptised; the Spirit descends; the Father speaks from heaven.
 Do you see the full manifestation of the Trinity?
-Do you see how Christ begins His work by revealing this mystery?”
+Do you see how Christ begins His work by revealing this mystery?

 He goes on “Thus He sanctified the waters, not by being purified Himself, but by purifying them.
 He descended into the Jordan, not to wash away His sins (for He had none), but to wash away ours. **From that time forth**, the waters have received the power of sanctification.” [the emphasis is mine to indicate the institutional implications of Chrysostom's deliberate word choices.].